 In 2010, Mike decided to put Premium Design Works on hold yet again to take time to complete a Master’s Degree in Human Centered Design & Engineering at the University of Washington.
 During this time he was asked to teach a graduate level web development class within the department and also redesigned the department’s website.
 Upon graduation, he received the Graduate Award for Leadership and Excellence.

-Now that Mike has completed his Master’s Degree in Human Centered Design & Engineering, He continues to teach Web Design & Development at Seattle Central Community College and the University of Washington and continues to create logos, produce print work and design and develop websites for his Premium Design Works clientele.
+Now that Mike has completed his Master’s Degree in Human Centered Design & Engineering, He continues to teach Web Design & Development at Seattle Central Community College and the University of Washington and continues to create logos, produce print work, design and develop websites and conduct research for his clientele.